 Portability And Long Wear

 The headphones become bulky due to the extra padding and isolation from circumaural noise.
-They will not fit snugly around your head, so it is challenging to wear them for long periods.
+They won’t fit snugly around your head, so it’s hard to wear them for long times.

 Tip: Look for headphones with more padding around your headband.
 It is sometimes a good idea to sacrifice exceptional design in favor of comfort.